 There are two types of ecommerce businesses: B2B and B2C.
 B2B businesses involve the purchase of goods and services from other businesses, such as Amazon or Jumia.
 B2C businesses are generally less expensive, and their average order value is lower.
 They spend less on marketing, but must pay internet tax to run their business.
 The differences between these types of businesses are vast, and the key to success will depend on your specific needs.

 OLX: Another popular type of ecommerce business is OLX.
 In this model, you list a product for sale and include your contact details.
-Potential buyers can then contact you jungle scout and negotiate the price.
+Potential buyers can then contact you itubego and negotiate the price.
 Some businesses also rely on subscription models, ensuring steady income and profit potential.
 If you’re looking for a steady income, this type of business may be the best option.
 If you’re not ready to invest in a storefront, consider setting up a website for a subscription-based eCommerce model.